wheat4714/downgraderr/README.md

 - Plex conditions
 - Package as Docker container to run as a node
 - Write instructions to integrate using native radarr/sonarr scripting support
+- Make the profiles into a list instead of hardcoded profile1,2,3
+- Rewrite all the elseifs to use switches instead, to improve scaling and flexibility with a configurable number of profiles